 Is there any limit on the number of users that can access my apps?

 There are no user limits outside of those imposed by a shared environment.
-In practice this means that apps generally perform well as long as the number of users is below 100.
+In practice this means that apps generally perform well as long as the number of concurrent users is below 100.

 What is the Service Level Agreement (SLA) for a personal environment?

 There are no SLAs for Personal Environments.

 Apart from scheduled maintenance updates, you should expect that your Personal Environment will be up and running 24x7 without interruptions.
 But as a free offering, there are no SLAs for availability or performance.

 What kind of support is available?